Manage media assets

 | .webp | image/webp |

-You can set the maximum file size for DAM asset uploads.
-For more information on configuring file size, see the MediaTypeGroupController.updateById API documentation topic.
+- You can set the maximum file size for DAM asset uploads.
+For more information on configuring file size, refer to the MediaTypeGroupController.updateById API documentation topic.

 |---|---|